kubernetes/community/contributors/devel/owners.md

 - Phase 2: Humans approve the PR
   - The PR **author** `/assign`'s all suggested **approvers** to the PR, and optionally notifies them (eg: "pinging @foo for approval")
+  - Only people listed in the relevant OWNERS files, either directly or through an alias, can act as **approvers**, including the individual who opened the PR
   - **Approvers** look for holistic acceptance criteria, including dependencies with other features, forwards/backwards compatibility, API and flag definitions, etc
   - If the code changes look good to them, an **approver** types `/approve` in a PR comment or